The Future of

 Copyright

-- appropriate credit is given to the author(s)
+- appropriate credit is given to the author(s) and Culture Commons

 - a link to the material is included in the citation

-In addition, the original content may not be used for commercial purposes – this in-keeping with the not-for-profit nature of the open policy development programme.
+In addition, the original content may not be used for commercial purposes – this is in-keeping with the not-for-profit nature of the open policy development programme.

 Lastly any remix, transformation or materials built on the original material that is developed must be distributed under the same license as the original.